 The Department of Nursing works closely with cultural guides and nurse mentors in various contexts of care in emerging care settings at home and abroad.
-The Center for Global Education and Experience is a partner with the Department of Nursing in developing and facilitating study abroad opportunities in Guatemala, Mexico, Namibia, Pine Ridge, SD, and England.
-Additional collaborative partners include the Ministry of Health and Social Services (MOHSS) in Namibia.
+The Center for Global Education and Experience is a partner with the Department of Nursing in developing and facilitating study abroad opportunities in Guatemala; Mexico; Namibia; Pine Ridge, SD; and England.
 A detailed listing of practica and immersion experiences abroad and away can be found at the nursing website (www.augsburg.edu/nursing).